NIFK20002U Alternative and Mainstream Food Systems

 · Governance of food systems including an introduction to national and international regulation and dynamics of the policy process.
 This also includes questions of the power and interests of core actors as well the role of social movements.

 · Key concepts and theories useful for understanding an analyzing the development and change of food systems.
-This includes among other things risk/ the risk society; trust; different forms of knowledge, ambivalence; changing norms and other social institutions as well as how these materializes in consumers demand for authenticity and naturalness as well as socio-material approaches to food systems.
+This includes among other things socio-material approaches to food systems, sustainability and actor understandings.

 · Give an account of the development and present structure mainstream and alternative food systems.